dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

   * A location accessible by the consuming project.
 * The hosting startup's dependencies file is made available to the enhanced app as described in the [Runtime store](#runtime-store) section (without a compile-time reference).
 * When targeting the .NET Framework, the assembly is loadable in the default load context, which on .NET Framework means that the assembly is located at either of the following locations:
-  * Application base path &ndash; The *bin* folder where the app's executable (*.exe*) is located.
+  * Application base path: The *bin* folder where the app's executable (*.exe*) is located.
-  * Global Assembly Cache (GAC) &ndash; The GAC stores assemblies that several .NET Framework apps share.
+  * Global Assembly Cache (GAC): The GAC stores assemblies that several .NET Framework apps share.
 For more information, see [How to: Install an assembly into the global assembly cache](/dotnet/framework/app-domains/how-to-install-an-assembly-into-the-gac) in the .NET Framework documentation.

 ## Sample code